onucsecu2/bullshit/README.md

 # IPC Network for Vjudge!
 Using BIND in Linux we will make a private DNS server to give access to limited websites.Here this BIND settings is only for giving access to [vjudge.net](https://vjudge.net/) for arranging Internal Programming Contest in a network.
+**uva Problemset cant be seen.
+These problem set is needed to be printed out.But solution can be Submitted and no problem is seen on verdict.**
 ### SETTING
 - install "bind9" in your Linux Machine.
    ```sh